-The Chemours Company (NYSE:CC) investors should pay attention to an increase in enthusiasm from smart money lately.
-The Chemours Company (NYSE:CC) was in 35 hedge funds’ portfolios at the end of June.
-The all time high for this statistics is 44.
-Our calculations also showed that CC isn’t among the 30 most popular stocks among hedge funds (click for Q2 rankings and see the video for a quick look at the top 5 stocks).
+Is The Chemours Company (NYSE:CC) a healthy stock for your portfolio?
+Prominent investors were becoming more confident.
+The number of long hedge fund bets increased by 14 in recent months.
+The Chemours Company (NYSE:CC) was in 38 hedge funds’ portfolios at the end of the third quarter of 2021.
+The all time high for this statistic is 44.
+Our calculations also showed that CC isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings).

-Among these funds, Sessa Capital held the most valuable stake in The Chemours Company (NYSE:CC), which was worth $166.1 million at the end of the third quarter.
-On the second spot was Miller Value Partners which amassed $62.7 million worth of shares.
-Greenlight Capital, Arrowstreet Capital, and Two Sigma Advisors were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Sessa Capital allocated the biggest weight to The Chemours Company (NYSE:CC), around 16.69% of its 13F portfolio.
-Greenlight Capital is also relatively very bullish on the stock, setting aside 5.65 percent of its 13F equity portfolio to CC.
+Among these funds, Sessa Capital held the most valuable stake in The Chemours Company (NYSE:CC), which was worth $258 million at the end of the third quarter.
+On the second spot was Greenlight Capital which amassed $67.5 million worth of shares.
+Miller Value Partners, Luminus Management, and Millennium Management were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+In terms of the portfolio weights assigned to each position Sessa Capital allocated the biggest weight to The Chemours Company (NYSE:CC), around 12.68% of its 13F portfolio.
+Brightline Capital is also relatively very bullish on the stock, designating 9.67 percent of its 13F equity portfolio to CC.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|